 Actin filaments, in the form of microfilaments, are one of three major components of the cytoskeleton.
 In addition, actin forms thin filaments, which are part of the contractile apparatus in muscle cells.
 Focal adhesions are large protein complexes that link the actin cytoskeleton to the extracellular matrix (ECM).
 Examples of proteins localized to these structures can be seen in Figure 1.
-Actin filaments and focal adhesions provide an important structural framework and signal transduction system that plays essential roles in cell morphology and polarity, organization of organelles, motility, mitosis, cytokinesis, and cell signalling (Pollard TD et al. (2009),Alberts B et al, 2002).
+Actin filaments and focal adhesions provide an important structural framework and signal transduction system that plays essential roles in cell morphology and polarity, organization of organelles, motility, mitosis, cytokinesis, and cell signaling (Pollard TD et al. (2009),Alberts B et al, 2002).
 Dynamic remodeling of the actin network provides a mode of regulating cellular morphology, organization and motility in response to various chemical and mechanical signals (Mitchison TJ et al. (1996)).
 Dysfunction of proteins in the actin and focal adhesion proteomes have been linked to several severe diseases, including muscular disorders and cancers.

-In the Subcellular Section, 363 genes (2% of all protein-coding human genes) have been shown to encode proteins that localize to actin filaments or focal adhesion sites (Figure 2).
-A Gene Ontology (GO)-based functional enrichment analysis of the core actin proteins reveals enrichment of terms describing biological processes related to actin binding, cytoskeletal organization, and cell signalling.
-Roughly 83% (n=300) of the proteins that localize to actin filaments also localize to at least one additional cellular compartment.
-Two of the most common additional localizations observed with actin filaments are cytoplasm and plasma membrane, which is where actin monomers and actin binding proteins (ABPs) polymerize.
+In the subcellular section, 357 genes (2% of all protein-coding human genes) have been shown to encode proteins that localize to actin filaments or focal adhesion sites (Figure 2).
+A Gene Ontology (GO)-based functional enrichment analysis ofgenes encodin proteins that mainly localize to actin filaments and focal adhesions reveals enrichment of genes associated with biological processes related to actin binding, cytoskeletal organization, and cell signaling.
+Roughly 82% (n=294) of the proteins that localize to actin filaments also localize to at least one additional cellular compartment.
+Two of the most common additional localizations observed with actin filaments are the cytsol and the plasma membrane, which is where actin monomers and actin binding proteins (ABPs) polymerize.

 Figure 1.
 Examples of proteins localized to the actin filaments and focal adhesions.
 SEPTIN9 is a highly conserved actin binding protein necessary for cell cycle progression and cytokinesis (shown in A-431 cells).
-CNN3 is an actin-binding protein that is involved in regulation of smooth muscle contraction (shown in U-2 OS cells).
+CNN3 is an actin-binding protein that is involved in regulation of smooth muscle contraction (shown in U2OS cells).
 FGD4 is an actin binding protein that regulates cell shape (shown in A-431 cells).
-PXN is a member of the focal adhesion complex that binds actin filaments (shown in U-2 OS cells).
-TNS1 is another member of the focal adhesion complex that binds actin filaments (shown in U-2 OS cells).
+PXN is a member of the focal adhesion complex that binds actin filaments (shown in U2OS cells).
+TNS1 is another member of the focal adhesion complex that binds actin filaments (shown in U2OS cells).
 ZYX is also a member of the focal adhesion complex that binds actin filaments and may be involved in extracellular signal transduction (shown in A-431 cells).

 Figure 2.
 2% of all human protein-coding genes encode proteins localized to actin filaments or focal adhesions.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.